serenalafave/Frogger/README.md

 # Frogger
-The game "Frogger" using C and Keil μVision 5 for the LPC1768 ARM Cortex Development Board
+The game "Frogger" using C and Keil μVision 5 for the LPC1768 ARM Cortex Development Board.